azizalwatban/dearabia-docs/data_specs/index.rst

-If you have any feedback for the DE Arabia data and services, please contact us at
+If you have any feedback for the DE Arabia data and services, please contact us at.
-###.